-ACES has been studied as a potential performance-enhancing technology for launch systems for over four decades.
+ACES has been studied as a potential performanceenhancing technology for launch systems for over four decades.
 Starting with an SBIR and continuing through today, Andrews Space developed the Alchemist ACES concept, which is an enabling technology for economical Next Generation launch systems that take off and land horizontally.
 The key advantage of Alchemist is LOX generation during subsonic cruise.
 This allows HTHL launch systems with low GTOW values to use existing airbreathing and rocket propulsion.
 The combination of an HTHL approach and the ability to use existing or COTS technologies enables a safer, more reliable, and lower cost architecture.
+Analysis on both Alchemist and the vehicle it enables is proceeding under NASA funding.

-During its research of the Alchemist concept, assembled a proven contractor team with specialties in the key component areas.
-This team downselected to a low risk Alchemist concept baseline, which has been the basis of recent studies.
-The team also planned a complete risk reduction program for key Alchemist technologies to reduce or eliminate all major system risks prior to full-scale system development.
 Since key elements of the system have been demonstrated during previous programs, the key technology development for Alchemist is integration and control of its components in a ground testbed.
 Andrews has also extended this plan through flight testing.
 Therefore, with sufficient funding, this enabling technology can be demonstrated and ready to support Next Generation launch systems.